Event Overview

 Today, regulators, policymakers, and business leaders face a critical question: how to adapt enforcement frameworks to markets that evolve at breakneck speed, while balancing the pressures of industrial policy and global competition.

-The Washington Forum on Antitrust and Digital Markets, part of the global Competition Compass Series, is designed to meet this moment.
+The Washington Antitrust and Digital Markets Forum, part of the global Competition Compass Series, is designed to meet this moment.
 As US technological leadership continues to shape global debates, it will convene senior antitrust enforcers, government officials, industry leaders, and expert commentators to explore both enduring and emerging themes in competition and antitrust policy.
 Discussions will focus on the intersection of technology, geopolitics, and enforcement, and the implications of generative AI for intellectual property, innovation, and global market dynamics.

 joining us to share their thoughts